ewag/i2b2/README.md

 [i2b2](https://www.i2b2.org/) is a community maintained project designed for "Informatics for Integrating Biology and the Bedside"

 They provide the software capability, this project is to ease deployment.
+The defaults settings will provide a deployment with some demographics data pre-installed, which is part of i2b2's demo data.
+You can optionally add all of the demo data with a setting in the environments file.

-We aim to provide a complete Data Warehouse solution for the medical informatics domain, so we have tailored the deployment to work with our https proxy - see our [parent github page](https://github.com/dzl-dm/).
-There are only minimal differences if you would prefer to deploy i2b2 in a different environment, so this project could still be useful to you.
+We aim to provide a complete Data Warehouse solution for the medical informatics domain, so we also provide notes on how to deploy with our [dwh-https-proxy](https://github.com/dzl-dm/dwh-https-proxy) - see also our [parent github page](https://github.com/dzl-dm/).
+This i2b2 system can also be deployed in different environments.

 # Pre-requisites
-We are assuming a clean, linux based environment with docker already installed and available.
+We are assuming a clean, linux based (git-bash and other windows based mechanisms should also work) environment with docker already installed and available to the user you are logged in as.

-Additionally, these instructions assume our proxy is in use.
-You may need to tweak settings if using a different environment.

 # Basic usage
-The first step is to copy the essential files from our repo as templates, these will then be edited for you environment - you may do this on your desktop then copy over to the deployment system
+The first step is to copy the essential files from our repo as templates, these will then be edited for you environment (you mayprefer to do prepare everything on your desktop then copy over to the deployment system)
 ```sh
 wget https://raw.githubusercontent.com/dzl-dm/i2b2/master/docker-compose.yml
 wget https://raw.githubusercontent.com/dzl-dm/i2b2/master/.env